macs30122-winter24/final-project-the-procrastinators/readme.md

 * `scripts`: contains all scripts used to acquire, wrangle, and transform our datasets.

-* `data`: contains all datasets used for, or created by, analysis.
+* `data`: contains all datasets created for or by our analysis.
 The `raw` subfolder contains raw data downloaded from our data sources, while `shapes` contains spatial data.
 Datasets outside of any subfolders were intermediate products of our data aggregation process.

 * `results`: contains our project presentations (both [old](https://github.com/macs30122-winter24/final-project-the-procrastinators/blob/main/results/The%20Procrastinator's%20Final%20Procrastination.pdf) and [revised]()) and progress report.